andraskindler/parallaxviewpager/README.md

         compile 'com.andraskindler.parallaxviewpager:parallaxviewpager:0.1.3'
     }
 ```
+2. Create a ParallaxViewPager programmatically or in a layout xml.

-2. Set the background via xml or one of the following methods:
+3. Set the background via xml or one of the following methods:
   * *setBackgroundResource(int resid)*
   * *setBackground(Drawable background)* or *setBackgroundDrawable(Drawable background)*
   * *setBackground(Bitmap bitmap)*

-3. (Optional) Specify how the view should scale the background with the *setScaleType(final int scaleType)* method.
+4. (Optional) Specify how the view should scale the background with the *setScaleType(final int scaleType)* method.
 Choose from the following parameters:
   * *FIT_HEIGHT* means the height of the image is resized to matched the height of the View, also stretching the width to keep the aspect ratio.
 The non-visible part of the bitmap is divided into equal parts, each of them sliding in at the proper position.
 This is the default value.
   * *FIT_WIDTH* means the width of the background image is divided into equal chunks, each taking up the whole width of the screen.
 This mode is not the usual parallax-effect, as the speed of the background scrolling equals the speed of the views.

-4. (Optional) Set the amount of overlapping with the *setOverlapPercentage(final float percentage)* method.
+5. (Optional) Set the amount of overlapping with the *setOverlapPercentage(final float percentage)* method.
 This is a number between 0 and 1, the smaller it is, the slower is the background scrolling.
 The default value is 50 percent.
 This only works with *FIT_HEIGHT*.

 An example, inside the *onCreate()* of an activity: